tropicalmentat/aoi-flood-detection/README.md

 This project was designed to run on Linux machines with Docker.
 Please insure that Docker and Git are installed prior to running the modules for image processing.

 #### Build modules

 - Assuming docker is installed correctly, run the `./scripts/build_all.sh`.
 This will build the Docker containers in your local machine that you can execute.

 #### Running modules

+- To execute a workflow for a sensor, use the `./run.sh` command (the run.sh script is found at the root of the repository)
+- Use the -h options for instructions on how to run the scripts with optional arguments

+- The default location that the scripts will expect the input files for each sensor is located in the `data` directory.

 ###### Sentine1lb

 1. Philippines DEM
 2. Poverty Incidence Dataset (as of 2020)
 3. Pre and post event .SAFE files of Sentinel1b

-- To execute a workflow for a sensor, use the `./run.sh` command (the run.sh script is found at the root of the repository)
-- Use the -h options for instructions on how to run the scripts with optional arguments

 ###### ALOS2-PALSAR2